This article is about becoming aware of what to change when talking to someone.

 Not competing.
-Collaborating will help you emanate a nice and clean energy that people are picking up on.
+Collaborating will help you emanate nice and clean energy that people are picking upon.

-Competing will make them feel a negative energy.
-An energy sucking vibe.
+Competing will make them feel negative energy.
+An energy-sucking vibe.

 No one likes that.
 But normally it is not talked about.

-To shed some light on this facts you’re provided with this article.
+To shed some light on these facts you’re provided with this article.

 Think about what others are experiencing, don’t just think about yourself.